helm/helm/docs/charts.md

 ### Schema Files

-Sometimes, a chart writer might want to define a structure on their values.
+Sometimes, a chart maintainer might want to define a structure on their values.
 This can be done by defining a schema in the `values.schema.yaml` file.
 A schema is the yaml representation of a [JSON Schema](https://json-schema.org/).
 It might look something like this: